joey1136/katacoda-scenarios/Area-C/step2.md

 `CREATE USER 'Grafana'@'%' IDENTIFIED BY '12345'; `{{execute}}

-The accoutn should have have select permission on three table, which is mysql.general_log, wordpress.wp_simple_history, wordpress.wp_simple_history_contexts.
+The accout should have have select permission on three table, which is mysql.general_log, wordpress.wp_simple_history, wordpress.wp_simple_history_contexts.
 The function of three table will be explained in the next step.
 `GRANT SELECT ON mysql.general_log TO 'Grafana'@'%';`{{execute}}
 `GRANT SELECT ON wordpress.wp_simple_history TO 'Grafana'@'%';`{{execute}}
 `GRANT SELECT ON wordpress.wp_simple_history_contexts TO 'Grafana'@'%';`{{execute}}